 GeolocationCoordinates

 The GeolocationCoordinates interface represents the position and altitude of the device on Earth, as well as the accuracy with which these properties are calculated.
+The geographic position information is provided in terms of World Geodetic System coordinates (WGS84).
 Available only in secure contexts.

 MDN Reference